cobalthq/cobalt-code-kata/2022-05-12-hackathon-4/README.md

 Even though there are a lot of programs out there able to run in more than one language it has proven to be extremely hard to make a multilanguage code to also be a quine.
 Special characters and string literals are constantly getting in the way.
-If you can add a forth language — please let us know.
+If you can add a fourth language — please let us know.
 Our hopes are very high with C. It is very potent in being able to run absolutely nonsensical programs.